samsheffield/Narrative_Design/docs/week9.md

 - __Too much detail overwhelms other elements__.
 Environmental storytelling tasks a player with identifying patterns and too much detail can quickly cause things to shift from "What's this??" to "Who cares!"

-### Some examples of extensive worldbuilding "bibles"
+### Game Development "Bibles"
-Videogames (particularly commercial videogames) rely _heavily_ on worldbuilding documentation to ensure that their entire team is in alignment.
+Videogames (particularly commercial videogames) rely on worldbuilding as part of their documentation when pitching projects to ensure that their entire team is in alignment.

 - [Bioshock pitch document](https://www.systemshock.org/index.php?PHPSESSID=io2jo027f3navm7heujtng53a5;topic=2121.msg21031#msg21031)
 - [Grim Fandango puzzle document](https://grimfandango.network/media/Grim_Fandango_Puzzle_Document.pdf)